 What is different about this approach?

-In 2019, we’re looking forward to growing our impact together.
+We’re looking forward to growing our impact together.
 Your thoughts on this next chapter in our publishing journey are most welcomed.